Mundrabilla (meteorite): History

 In April 1966, two very large iron masses of 12.4 tonnes and 5.44 tonnes were found in the Nullarbor Plain at by geologists R.B.
 Wilson and A.M.
 Cooney during a geological survey.
 The two masses were lying 180 m apart, in clayey soil within slight depressions.
 The masses were surrounded by a large number of small iron fragments.
 The meteorites were named Mundrabilla, while the largest fragment, the eleventh largest found in the world as of 2013, is distinguished as Mundrabilla I.

+Mundrabilla II, the smaller of the two large Mundrabilla masses, found to weigh 6.1 tonnes, was shipped to Germany for cutting.

 In 1967, a small iron fragment of 66.5 g found at by Harry Butler, was named Loongana Station West.

+Two additional masses weighing 840 and 800 kg, designated Mundrabilla No. 3 and No. 4, respectively, were found by Carlisle in 1979 at a location 20 km east of the find-site of the two large Mundrabilla masses.

+Perth Observatory has a 189 kg piece found in 1983, and list a 300 kg piece at The Gravity Discovery Centre in Gingin.

 It has been suggested that the Mundrabilla meteorites are closely related to the Loongana Station and Premier Downs meteorites, and were shed from the same mass during atmospheric ablation.

 Mundrabilla I, the main mass of 12.4 tonnes, is now conserved at the Western Australia Museum.

-The secondary piece of the Mundrabilla meteorite, weighed at approximately 3.5 tons, was recovered in 1988.
+Another piece of the Mundrabilla meteorite, weighed at approximately 3.5 tons, was recovered in 1988.
 It was taken by train from Loongana to Perth where it was studied at the Western Australia Museum.
 It is now on display at the Museum of the Great Southern in Albany, Western Australia.

-An additional piece of the Mundrabilla meteorite in the foyer of the South Australian Museum.
+A 2.5 tonnes piece of Mundrabilla II in the foyer of South Australian Museum.